History of Rainbow Mountain

 Cusco – Cusipata – Llacto – Rainbow Mt – Llacto – Cusco

-The trek starts at 4am, where you will be met at your hotel lobby to being your journey.
+The trek starts at 4am as your guide awaits you in your hotel lobby to escort you to our private van to begin your adventurous journey.
 Regardless of the agency with which you book, your incredible Rainbow Mountain Trek Adventure must start early due to the distance to arrive at the trail head.
-Relax or sleep on your 3-hour scenic drive through the South Valley, there are amazing views of Inca terraces, valleys and rocky mountains.
+The early morning drive is dark and gives you the opportunity to rest or nap before arriving at breakfast.

-Once you reach the trailhead, the hike begins along a flowing stream.
-While you are having your breakfast at the trailhead, you will be surrounded by llamas and Alpacas dotting the valleys.
+After a hearty breakfast we hop back in the van and begin our ascent up to the trailhead.
+The hike starts along a gently flowing stream.
 As you trek up the mountain, enjoy the continuous views of the Ausangate Mountain.
-When you pass through different villages be sure to interact with the indigenous people, who are still living their traditional lifestyle.
-Your guide will assist with that.
-They are precious people.
+When you pass through different villages do not miss out on this rare opportunity to interact with the indigenous people, who are still living their traditional lifestyle.
+Your guide will happily translate any questions or comments you have into the local Quechua language.
+The village is home to smiling and precious people who love interacting with travelers.

-After a short 1.5 hour hike up before you stands the mighty Rainbow Mountains at (5,020m /16,466ft) The distance is not great, but the high altitude forces everybody to walk slowly.
+After a short 1.5 hour hike, you will be met with the mighty Rainbow Mountains at (5,020m /16,466ft) The distance is not great, but the high altitude forces everybody to walk slowly.
 Don’t be deceived by how easy the trail looks.
 Even those who are acclimatized to Cusco have to walk slowly.
 A horse can be hired for majority of the trek.
-However, the last 600m are too steep for horses and you will have to walk this last part.
-The cost is about 100 soles roundtrip which your guide can negotiate.
-You can take pictures and savor the environment.
-You will spend approximately 30 minutes at the top.
+However, the last 600m are too steep for horses and you will have to journey the remaining stairs.
+The cost is to rent a horse is about 100 soles roundtrip which your guide can negotiate.
+Be sure to take pictures and savor the colorful environment.
+We recommend the short hike up the neighboring mount to get a better angle of the striking rainbow colors.
+You will spend approximately 30 minutes at the top before beginning the hike down the same path.

-At this point, the hike back down is around 1 hour.
-When you return to the vehicle, the chef will have your hot lunch prepared.
+The hike back down is around 1 hour.
+Upon your return to the vehicle, the chef will have your hot lunch prepared.
 After lunch, we take our van back to Cusco

-After lunch you begin your scenic 3-hours drive back to Cusco and your hotel, arriving around 5:00pm to 6:00pm.
+After lunch you begin your scenic 3-hour drive back to Cusco and your hotel, arriving around 5:00pm to 6:00pm at the latest.

-- Weather can change in seconds when you’re in the high mountains – so be sure to pack sunblock, sunglasses, a rain jacket, a hat and wear some thick hiking socks – but also bring a spare pair of socks just in case!
+• Weather can change in seconds when you’re in the high mountains – so be sure to pack sunblock, sunglasses, a rain jacket, a hat and wear some thick hiking socks – its also a good idea to bring a spare pair of socks just in case!

 When is the best time to visit Rainbow Mountain?